jadecobra/python_tdd_exercises/source/functions/functions_3.rst

   the test is green again

-:ref:`I can use a for loop to remove duplication<what is a for loop?>`
+:ref:`I can use a for loop to remove repetition<what is a for loop?>`

 ----